ghga-de/epic-docs/75-eurasian-blackbird/technical_specification.md

 - *Semantic Dedupe Key*: heterogeneous format, possibility to clash
 - *All of the above*: vulnerable to upstream republish post-DB migration

-If all Kafka events have a standard UUID header, stored and revived like the correlation ID, then deduplication becomes significantly easier.
+If all Kafka events have a standard UUID4 header, stored and revived like the correlation ID, then deduplication becomes significantly easier.
 Services can store the IDs and perform an idempotence check atomically via `.insert()`.